wethod/learning-center-source/content/budget/index.md

 ### **Project details**

-Positioned in the top left, this part shows project information details such as the client, project name, project type, PM name, duration and probability.
-In this section, you can also:
+Positioned in the top left, this part shows project information details such as the client, project name, PM name and duration.

-* see the **budget consumption/project status graph**
-* add **notes**

 {{< img-center src="/uploads/2023/01/23/budget-project-info.png">}}